jannecederberg/jannecederberg.github.io/_posts/2015-07-01-is-your-job-over.md

 ## Will your job be done by a (ro)bot?

+For example in the transportation industry, [BIG changes are about to happen][trucks].

 It's not hard to tell there are incentives for businesses to reduce human labor and replace jobs with robots.
 What should you do then?

 One thing you can do is take a look at this [NPR's interactive info graphic][npr] if **your** job is likely to be replaced by (ro)bots: